jiangyigithub/atomic-habit/zahara_listening/zahara daily.md

 and ... invited me |to this opening.
 Oh my god!| do you think |she was hitting on you?
 What? | Not until now!

+## 03/27
+###
+for me, i honstly like perporsly go a eat alone in kind of my absirun by  myself i think the biggest thing is sirun yourself for south. and being able to work though the thing you  come up how the you know communication around through yeah,to be still exactly to learn to be still
+ 1. for me i honestly, i'll like purposely go to eat alone.
+ 2. and kind of on my own and just surrounded by myself.
+ 3. And i think the big thing is,surrounding yourself with your own thoughts.
+ 4. and being able to work through the thing that come up
+ 5. when you don't have the,you know, influx of constant communication around you.
+ 6. yeah,to be still
+ 7. exactly, to learn to be still.

+### 词组
+purposely
+kind of
+on my own
+be surround by
+the big thing
+work through
+come up
+the influx of
+constant communication